 Kay may not have been the first person to say this, but she's the first person I heard say it.

-In her book Beyond Fundraising, Kay says "Donors do not give to organizations because organizations have needs: they give because organizations meet needs."
+Beyond Fundraising, Kay says "Donors do not give to organizations because organizations have needs: they give because organizations meet needs."

 Here's another way to think about it: Your nonprofit is a means to an end.